-The Sen. Sip Sen. Or Sib Sen. The 10 main energy channels running through our bodies.
-We all know them, well—we most probably learned them when taking a Thai Massage course.
+The Sen. Sip Sen. Or Sib Sen. The ten main energy channels running through our bodies.
+We all know them, well—we most probably learned them when we took a Thai Massage training course.
 We learn their trajectory, we learn how to manipulate them—with pressure, rocking, with stretches, and with Yoga poses.

-Asokananda for instance, explained this phenomenon by stating that each map historically focuses on different (therapeutic) aspects, giving us the example of a modern map which either focuses on rivers or streets or maybe only on restaurants and hotels.
+Harald Brust (aka Asokananda), a Thai Massage teacher who did intensive research with regard to the Sen, clarified this phenomenon by stating that each map historically focused on different therapeutic aspects; he gives us the example of a modern map which either focuses on rivers or streets or maybe only on restaurants and hotels.
 Depending on the focus, the maps are drawn slightly different.
 Well—okay!
 Got that!

 Yet another issue is that we cannot anatomically see the energy lines.
 If you would dissect a body you wouldn’t find them.
 They are invisible.
 And naturally the question arises—how in heavens name can you manipulate invisible things?

-But some say—you just feel them!
-You can feel the invisible channels and the invisible energy.
+But then some say—you just feel them!
+With practice or intuition one can feel the invisible channels and the invisible energy.
 Okay!
 Fine!
 I’m willing to take that being true…

 Then there are these special points located along the energy lines.
 Good for this, and good for that.
-Therapy points, distribution points, healing points.
-Points which are often quite sensitive and even painful when pressed.
+Therapy points, distribution points, healing points, acupressure points.
+Points which are sometimes quite sensitive and even painful when pressed.
 But—then again, who are we to question thousand years of healing experience?